XRPLF/xrpl-dev-portal/websocket_api.md

 | ledger_hash | String | (Optional) A 20-byte hex string identifying the ledger version to use. |
 | ledger_index | (Optional) Unsigned integer, or String | (Optional, defaults to `current`) The sequence number of the ledger to use, or "current", "closed", or "validated" to select a ledger dynamically.
 (See Ledger Indexes.) |

-The following parameter is deprecated and should not be used: `ledger`.
+The following parameter is deprecated and may be removed without further notice: `ledger`.

+*Note:* This method may be changed in the future to support better scalability.
+See [RIPD-344](https://ripplelabs.atlassian.net/browse/RIPD-344) for details and status.

 #### Response Format ####